-This handbook is designed as a guide for faculty and administration, providing information which is essential to a better understanding of the role of a faculty member at Azusa Pacific University.
-Faculty are individuals employed by the university to provide instruction to students or to fulfill their individual job description as clinical/professional or coaching faculty.
-Faculty members may hold rank of instructor, assistant professor, associate professor, professor, clinical/professional faculty, or coaching faculty.
-See Section 2.7, 2.8, and 2.9 for details.
-Adjunct faculty are individuals employed by the university to provide a limited number of units of instruction to students and are temporary employees but are not members of the faculty as noted in Section 9.2. (see Employee Handbook Section 3.5 and the Adjunct Faculty Handbook for details related to adjuncts).
+This handbook is designed as a guide for faculty and administration, providing information which is essential to a better understanding of the role of a faculty member at Azusa Pacific University (APU).
 This publication is intended for use in faculty orientation as well as to serve as a ready reference for institutional life and procedure.

 This handbook is not the sole document for faculty guidance and governance.
-The Employee Handbook, The Student Handbook, the University catalogs, the What We Believe booklet and other official documents as they are issued may serve as a collective body of information to which faculty and administration look for direction relative to institutional policy and quidelines.
+The Employee Handbook, the Student Handbook, the university catalogs, the What We Believe booklet and other official documents as they are issued, may serve as a collective body of information to which faculty and administration look for direction relative to institutional policy and guidelines.

-The material herein is compiled from a record of official faculty actions, as well as administrative policies and Board decisions.
+The material herein is compiled from a record of official faculty actions, as well as administrative policies and board decisions.
 This handbook has been prepared for the purpose of clarifying faculty responsibilities and privileges and should aid in creating a direct and effective approach to organizational problem solving.
 It is subject to review and/or revision by the administration or the Board of Trustees.
-Changes to the Faculty Handbook made after the annual publication date will be considered in effect and will be on file in the Office of the Provost and posted electronically on the APU website and in Community Folders on Google Drive.
+Changes to the Faculty Handbook made after the annual publication date will be considered in effect and will be on file in the Office of the Provost, posted electronically on the APU website, and in the Community Folders on Google Drive.

-Faculty members who have questions regarding this handbook are encouraged to consult with their Department Chair, the Dean of their school/college, the Provost, the Faculty Moderator, or other appropriate administrative officers.
+Faculty members who have questions regarding this handbook are encouraged to consult with their department chair, the dean of their school/college, the provost, the faculty moderator, or other appropriate administrative officers.